 - chop them and keep aside.

-- in a bowl beat curd and salt to it.
+in a bowl beat curd and add a pinch of salt to it.

 - add the mushrooms to the curd and marinate for 30-40 minutes.